cert-manager/community/ROADMAP.md

 ## Roadmap Items

+### Support for ACME Renewal Information (ARI)

+ARI provides a much cleaner method for renewing certificates using the ACME protocol, and comes with the benefit that Let's Encrypt provide exemptions from rate limits if ARI is used correctly.

+With the knowledge that the ACME issuer is the most widely used in cert-manager, we'd like to adopt ARI to take advantage of the benefits.

+For background, see the [Let's Encrypt](https://letsencrypt.org/2024/04/25/guide-to-integrating-ari-into-existing-acme-clients.html) guide on adopting ARI.

 ### Adoption of Upstream Changes

 Continue to support latest versions, new APIs for upstream Kubernetes and related upstream projects.